Normal Puberty and Development

-In the beginning of puberty, the zona reticularis of the adrenal glands secretes androgens (e.g. DHEA), resulting in the characteristics of adrenarche.
-Concurrently, the arcuate nucleus in the hypothalamus secretes GnRH in a pulsatile manner, which causes the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the anterior pituitary gland.
+At the beginning of puberty, the zona reticularis of the adrenal glands secretes androgens (e.g., DHEA), resulting in adrenarche.
+Concurrently, the arcuate nucleus in the hypothalamus secretes GnRH in a pulsatile manner, causing the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the anterior pituitary gland.
 LH and FSH work on various reproductive organs to induce gonadarche.

-In females, LH acts on the theca cells of the ovary to convert cholesterol to androgens.
-A nearby granulosa cell converts those androgens to estradiol under the control of the FSH signaling.
+In females, LH acts on the ovary’s theca cells to convert cholesterol to androgens.
+A nearby granulosa cell, regulated by FSH signaling, converts those androgens to estradiol.
 Estradiol acts on various organs to complete puberty.

 In males, LH acts on the Leydig cells to convert cholesterol to testosterone.
 While the mechanism of puberty via the hypothalamus-pituitary-gonadal axis is well understood, less is known about the factors that control the age of pubertal onset.

 Males tend to begin puberty between 10 and 13 years old.
-After adrenarche, the skin of the scrotum thins and the testes grow, testicular length is 2.5 cm or more and volume of testes is 4 ml or more which the onset of male gonadarche is.
+After adrenarche, the scrotal skin thins, and the testes grow.
+The testicular length is 2.5 cm or more, and the volume of testes is 4 ml or more at the onset of male gonadarche.
 The testes enlarge from the growth and maturation of seminiferous tubules.
-Acne face, facialhair and slight alteration voice (hoarseness) are seen.
+Acne, facial hair, and slight alteration of the voice (hoarseness) are seen.

 Next, pubarche begins in conjunction with penile enlargement.
 The last stage is a dramatic increase in growth velocity.
-Testicular enlargement that does not start before 14 years old is diagnostic of delayed puberty, and any sign of puberty before age 9 is precocious puberty.
+Testicular enlargement that does not start before age 14 indicates delayed puberty, and any sign of puberty before age 9 indicates precocious puberty.

 Females, on the other hand, usually begin puberty earlier, between 9 and 12 years of age.
 Since the ovaries are located internally, female gonadarche is clinically measured by thelarche.

-Enlargement of clitoris indicates the significant androgen excess.
+Enlargement of the clitoris indicates the significant androgen excess.
 Vaginal mucosa will be deep red.
-Breast enlargement with increased estrogen is a reliable sign of puberty.
+Breast enlargement with increased estrogen is a clear sign of puberty.

 Thelarche is tracked and recorded using the Tanner staging system.
 Menarche begins about 2 to 3 years after thelarche and pubarche begin, but this time may vary.
-When breast development begins at age 9, menarche generally follows in 2.8 years on average.
+When breast development begins at age 9, menarche generally follows in about 2.8 years.

-In contrast, when breast development begins at age 12, menarche begins after 1.4 years on average.
-Lack of thelarche at 13 years old is diagnostic for delayed puberty, and thelarche before the age of 8 indicates precocious puberty.
+In contrast, when breast development begins at age 12, menarche occurs after 1.4 years on average.
+Lack of thelarche at 13 years old indicates delayed puberty, and thelarche before the age of 8 indicates precocious puberty.

 Variations on normal puberty

 Benign premature thelarche is isolated early breast development.
-If there are no other symptoms of puberty, no testing is required and the parents and patient only need reassurance and observation as treatment.
-Benign premature adrenarche similarly does not need testing if it is an isolated finding.
+If there are no other symptoms of puberty, no testing is required, and the parents and patient only need reassurance and observation as treatment.
+Similarly, benign premature adrenarche does not need testing if it is an isolated finding.

-Precocious puberty is the development of secondary sexual characteristics before the age of 8 in females and 9 in males.
-Studies show that the age of onset of puberty in American females has become younger as compared to the same population in the 1930s, making precocious puberty a relevant topic.
+Precocious puberty refers to the development of secondary sexual characteristics before the age of 8 in females and 9 in males.
+Studies show that the age of onset of puberty is earlier in American females today than it was the same population in the 1930s, making precocious puberty a relevant topic.

-Precocious puberty can create some problems like early spurt in growth but due to early maturation of bones linear growth can be ceased early so it can cause short stature.
+Precocious puberty can create some problems, like early growth spurts.
+However, because of early bone maturation, linear growth can cease early, so it can cause short stature.

 Race may, in part, determine the onset of puberty.
 For example, in the US, African American girls have an earlier onset of puberty.
 Some experts suggest redefining precocious puberty as onset before age 6 in African American girls and 7 in all other girls.

-Other factors that are correlated with the earlier onset of puberty in females are low birth weight, obesity, international adoption and absent father.
-While the age of onset is getting younger, the onset of menarche has not changed significantly.
-Precocious puberty is important to diagnose and treat because children with untreated precocious puberty tend to be much shorter in adulthood, and have a poor psychosocial wellbeing.
+Other factors that are correlated with the earlier onset of puberty in females are low birth weight, obesity, international adoption, and absent father.
+While the age of onset is earlier, the onset of menarche has not changed significantly.
+It is essential to diagnose and treat precocious puberty because children with untreated precocious puberty tend to be much shorter in adulthood and have poor psychosocial well-being.